 Two years after Lawrence died, the family moved to Minneapolis where Grandpa Harold found work.
 Grandma wanted another baby.
 And shortly after the move, she had her fifth, Uncle Jon, but he was also very ill.
 Jaundiced.
 Weak.
 The life fluttering out of him.
 He needed a blood transfusion.
 But it came too late.
 He was brain damaged.
 Cerebral palsied.
 Epileptic.
 Deaf…

-It is helpful for me to know Grandma Ruby’s Life and her Loss.
-Helpful and hopefully Healing.
-An important part of resolving our own Mother Loss is “taking off the mask of our mom” (Cori).
-Understanding how our mother was mothered.
-And to this end, I imagine Grandma Ruby as a young mom with all her children in a one-room cottage—overjoyed and overwhelmed, stubbornly determined and bitterly disappointed, sometimes strong and often oh-so sad.
+It is painful for me to imagine Grandma Ruby’s life and her loss.
+Painful, but also helpful.
+Helpful, and hopefully healing.
+An important part of resolving our own Mother Loss is “taking off the mask of our mom” (Cori)—understanding how our mother was mothered.
+And to this end, I imagine Grandma Ruby as a young mom with all her children in a one-room cottage—overjoyed and overwhelmed, stubbornly determined and bitterly disappointed, sometimes strong and often oh-so-sad.

 I am sad for her.
-In fact, I weep.
+In fact, I weep as I write.
 For her.
-And for the little girl who called her Mom.
+And for my mother—the little girl who called her “Mom.”
 Because when Grandma Ruby lost, my mom lost as well.
 When Grandma Ruby lost her little boy, my mom lost her twin.
 When Grandma Ruby lost her husband, my mom lost her dad.
 And perhaps most significantly, when Grandma Ruby lost her hope, my mom lost a part of her mom.

 I lost my Grandpa Eddie when I was seven.
 Mom picked my brother Ken and me up from school that afternoon and told us the horrible news.
 It was sudden.
 A heart attack.
 Everyone caught off guard.
-Mom dropped us off at a friend’s house for the evening.
-Left us at Grandma Ruby’s house during the funeral.
-Did everything she could to shelter us from the grief.
-All the while depriving us of an early lesson on Loss.
+Mom dropped us off at a friend’s house for the evening, left us at Grandma Ruby’s house during the funeral, did everything she could to shelter us from the grief—but also deprived us of an early lesson on loss.